solita/solita.github.com/_posts/2024-01-16-owasp-top10-with-abstract-examples-part-2.md

 As technology develops, we have more and more things to configure.
 Forgetting to set something up correctly is a common human error.
 For this reason, we should also use automated tests to detect these security configuration errors.
 We should also try to do things right from the start.
 Opening the firewall just because it's the fastest way to get things done is tempting, but the wrong move.
 Using default passwords in systems should also be made impossible.

 If customers could shout orders directly to the kitchen while doing business, things could get messy pretty quickly.
 The checkout should be built in such a way that bypassing the correct user interface, the cashier, is not possible.
-Also, the kitchen staff must only take orders from a certain gate, through the restaurant workers.
+Also, the kitchen staff must only take orders from a certain route, through the restaurant workers.

 ## 6 Vulnerable and Outdated Components